-- The Trustees will obtain regular training on ESG considerations in order to understand fully how ESG factors including climate change could impact the Scheme and its investments; - As part of ongoing monitoring of the Scheme's investment managers, the Trustees will use any ESG ratings information available within the pensions industry or provided by its investment consultant, to assess how the Scheme's investment managers take account of ESG issues; and - Through their investment consultant the Trustees will request that all the Scheme's investment managers provide information about their ESG policies, and details of how they integrate ESG into their investment processes on an annual basis.
+- The Trustees will obtain training on ESG considerations, as required, in order to understand fully how ESG factors including climate change could impact the Scheme and its investments; - As part of ongoing monitoring of the Scheme's investment manager, the Trustees may use any ESG ratings information available within the pensions industry or provided by its investment consultant, to assess how the Scheme's investment manager takes account of ESG issues; and - Through their investment consultant the Trustees may request that the Scheme's investment manager provides information about their ESG policies, and details of how they integrate ESG into their investment processes on an annual basis.

-2. Non-financially material considerations
+Non-financially material considerations

-The Trustees do not take into account the views of Scheme members and beneficiaries in relation to ethical considerations, social and environmental impact, or present and future qualify of life of the members and beneficiaries of the Scheme (referred to as "non-financial matters" in the relevant Regulations) in the selection, retention and realisation of investments.
+The Trustees do not take into account the views of Scheme members and beneficiaries in relation to ethical considerations, social and environmental impact, or present and future quality of life of the members and beneficiaries of the Scheme (referred to as "non-financial matters" in the relevant Regulations) in the selection, retention and realisation of investments.